Drathal/XpFlag/README.md

 ## Features
   * Add a Data Bar to the Top or Bottom of the Screen.
-  * Add a XpFlag that can be attached to screen top/bottom or the Blizzard Expirience Bar.
+  * Add a XpFlag that can be attached to screen top/bottom or the Blizzard Experience Bar.
+  * Track Experience.
+  * Track Reputation.
-  * Track XP of your relam or battlenet friends.
+  * Track Artifact Powser.
-  * Track Reputation of your relam or battlenet friends.
+  * Share Data with your friends.
-  * A little animation whenever you or your friends gets XP or Reputation

 ## How i can share my Char Data with XpFlag?
   * Your friend needs also XpFlag (best is same version)